 Tracy is interested in studying the soil microbial communities of different coastal plant species.
 As a Coastal Climate Risk and Resilience trainee, she is designing a project to evaluate how these plant-microbe interactions affect soil characteristics in coastal areas.
 Major advisors: John Dighton and Jennifer Krumins (Montclair)

-Steve Schulze, M.S. student, Rutgers Camden Biology Department
+Steve Schulze, M.S.
+2020, Rutgers Camden Biology Department

 Zachary Cook, M.S.
 2018, Rutgers Camden Biology Department